github-education-resources/GitHubGraduation-2022/_data/Adityag943/Adityag943.md

+---
 name: Aditya giri
-institution: Indian institute of technology, Kharakpur
+institution: Iit kharakpur
-quote: I can do it!
+quote: You can do it!
 github_user: Adityag943
+---